 Class 9.
-Secured Claim of Frio County
+Secured Claim of Frio County (and possible Loving and Winkler Counties)

-Class 9 consists of the secured claim of Frio County.
-Frio County has not yet filed a proof of claim with the Bankruptcy Court.
-Pioneer has scheduled the claim of Frio County in the amount of \$25,000.
+Class 9 consists of the secured claims of Frio County and possibly Winkler and Loving Counties.
+Each county shall be considered a separate class.
+Frio, Loving and Winkler Counties have not yet filed a proof of claim with the Bankruptcy Court.
+Pioneer has scheduled the claims of Frio, Loving and Winkler Counties in the amount of \$25,000, which amount is estimated to include all vehicles and equipment, for all counties in Texas.
 The claim is for ad valorem taxes secured by equipment of the Debtors located in Frio County.
-The Debtor believes the claim should be approximately \$10,000 due to less property being located and used in Frio County and intends to object to the claim.